-Courage and Patience comes from God: I believe that whether you have one child, or four daughters like we do, or more, it takes courage, a lot of patience and understanding that can only come from God to raise them the best possible way you know how.
+Courage and Patience come from God: I believe that whether you have one child, or four daughters like we do, or more, it takes courage, a lot of patience and understanding that can only come from God to raise them the best possible way you know-how.

 I am content in knowing I am still fulfilling my purpose.
 When you think of purpose, and I think we do this more so when we get older, we ask “What is my purpose, why am I here, what am I supposed to do, who needs me, who can I help?”
 I live this out in my personal life, as well as, in my professional life.

 So, where did my business knowledge come from?
 What qualifies me to teach others how to start and grow their business?
 From the time I was 17, until this day, (in my 55th year) I started and ran several businesses.

 Business failures and successes: Some failures, some successes and some that may very well have been let go too soon.
 They all provided their fair share of learning lessons.
 Lessons I draw on to help others shorten their own learning curves.

 Business ventures: After several failed experiments in the business world, I moved on and started a contract cleaning business with some family members.
 We turned over apartments after the tenants moved out, cleaned hallways and apartments and painted.
 After that, we moved on to one of the biggest revenue-generating business yet.
 Because my husband and brother-in-law had been in the cell communication business since their teens, we started a tower construction business.
 We worked like crazy drumming up business, getting contracts, traveling the country and all the hard work paid off.
 The four of us grew it into a $3M+ business.
 We were extremely excited and feeling very flush.
 Then…..